Go Ad-Free

 logoThe People's Perspective on Medicine

-A reader was surprised to learn that FDA has not approved Armour thyroid or other desiccated thyroid extracts.
-However, some people feel better taking it.
+Readers are surprised that FDA has not approved Armour thyroid or other natural thyroid extracts.
+Some people feel better taking them.

 Levothyroxine, a synthetic version of the thyroid hormone known as T4, is at or near the top of the list of most prescribed medications.
 Millions of Americans need to take this medication because their own thyroid glands don’t produce enough.
 While the majority of people on levothyroxine do pretty well on it, some people find they still have symptoms of an underactive thyroid.
 Among them, a number have reported that they feel better on desiccated thyroid gland such as Armour.
 It comes as a shock, though, to learn the FDA has not approved these old-fashioned medications.